Skip to main content

 TXT 202404r._domainkey.example.org. v=DKIM1; k=rsa; h=sha256; p=MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEAqlddLN3BjInvBqI1KpdouG7feBsEt5t233jWQJW7FaY7sR/MfWNxuzTObLoZ3l76DFq3xPjVhmy/YYiOAnMOtq9hUFqgBVTSwUNHYPz1YUEcrI5+Ban7P7LV8kggvTAaWhAI3iSXJIFaUq78K8YYr/zrGyBlg5HCPpd+DMRAB8j1ID8bcWFaVebwAOrartXOO/f8Bn9jrRrLhjP3c8UlmkJLXkSncXPp69R9VpevrKJtpBjaFxKtx7DXGie821MHuWJ7pWMdU1Uf3z8UBKF9bnrCZ5v0SdiaFkPXR1Iiq/gR6bMwdlWvST9V6ePnqZqX+Iv4FA28byOot73/CIINFwIDAQAB

-Each DKIM record corresponds to a cryptographic key and is referenced by a selector, like 202404e
+Each DKIM record corresponds to a cryptographic key and is referenced by a selector such as 202404e or 202404r.
+When keys are rotated, the new selector is published alongside the retiring one until the transition is complete.

 TXT mail.example.org. v=spf1 a ra=postmaster -all